Skip to content

 The Scale of Household Food Waste

 Research from USDA, WRAP, and similar organisations shows typical households waste 30-40% of purchased food — spoilage, expiration, over-buying, over-cooking.
-On 800 monthly grocery spend, 30% waste equals 240 monthly, 2,880 annually, 28,800 across 10 years.
-Substantial money literally thrown away.
-Reduction achievable through meal planning, smaller portions, creative leftover use, and better storage.
-Even modest reduction (30% to 20%) captures meaningful savings.
+On 800 monthly grocery spend, 30% waste equals 240 monthly, 2,880 annually, 28,800 across 10 years — a sizeable figure that's often invisible because each discarded item feels small.
+Reduction is achievable through meal planning, smaller portions, creative leftover use, and better storage.
+Even a modest reduction (30% to 20%) produces meaningful annual savings.

 Common Food Waste Sources

 Fresh produce: highest waste rate (40-50% of purchased wasted).
 Dairy products: 20-30% waste.
 Bread: 25-35% waste.
 Prepared leftovers: 40-50% waste (often uneaten).
 Meal kit services ironically produce waste despite portion control (subscription forced purchasing).
 Restaurant leftovers: 50%+ waste.
 Specific categories dominate household waste — produce and prepared leftovers often represent 60-70% of total waste.
-Focus on these categories produces largest reduction opportunity.
+Reduction efforts targeted at these categories tend to move the total figure most.

 Worked Example for Typical Household